Criminal Justice and Community Safety Placements

 Cyberterrorism and Extremism

-Look closer at what’s happening in the world today, and learn what’s meant by key terms such as ‘cyber’, 'radicalisation', 'terrorism', ‘extremism’ and 'violent extremism'.
+The work you will do reflects real-world practice as you look closer at what’s happening in the world today, and discuss and debate key terms such as ‘cyber’, 'radicalisation', 'terrorism', ‘extremism’ and 'violent extremism'.